 For lots of trail pounders.
 The dry run from May through October is the top pick for Machu Picchu.
 The sun hits the Condor Temple slabs sharply.
 Intihuatana rock gleams.
 Snaps come easy.
 Temps hold 18 to 25 °C or so.
 Terrace strolls stay simple.
 Downpours skip mostly.
 Paths grip solid.

 July and August pack the rush.
 Buzz runs high.
-Book slots at least three months out.
+Book slots at least 3 months in advance.
 Clear looks over Huayna Picchu spike.
 Ridges seem to scrape clouds.
 Dawn breaks clean.
 Fine for quiet sits in the stone quiet.
 Or chase that gold wash over the old bits.
 Dream clear frames.
 Bright stretches.
 Dry time lets you soak the site’s scale raw.
 Damn.
 That light on the stones.
 Gets you every time.

 Wet slot, November to April works too.
 For calm chasers.
 Soft rains green up the tiers fast.
 Ties to earth, mom nods in Cusco tales.
 February dumps the heaviest.
 Blocks some paths, maybe.
 But the site stays open.